 The UK is a prime destination for hackers to spend and launder dirty money, according to Charlie McMurdie, the former head of the Met Police’s cyber crime unit.

-In a speech at a Datto-sponsored cyber security summit today, McMurdie said London is particularly attractive for cyber criminals seeking to cash out the proceeds of their crimes.
+During a speech at a Datto cyber security summit in London today, McMurdie said London is particularly attractive for cyber criminals seeking to cash out the proceeds of their crimes.

 “If you’re making millions from cyber crime you don’t want to be in the back of beyond, where you can’t spend your lovely cash and bitcoins,” she said.
 “You want to be in the UK where you can go down to Harrods and Knightsbridge.”